 After raising 5 children, Kerry Erskine decided to use her well-honed caring skills to join the aged care workforce.
+Training with Selmar was the next logical step.

 “The kids are all grown up now, so it was time to do something new”, explains Kerry.